-Sometimes when you contemplate about the world, one wonders how exactly human beings became so fake.
+Sometimes when you contemplate the world, one wonders how exactly human beings became so fake.
 Everybody is trying to imitate someone they can’t be, yet the feeling is irresistible.
 Ironically, the few people who choose to remain true to themselves, end up being the victims of the vicious falsified cycle.
-The pain is excruciating, knowing that you are being judged wrongly just because you have chosen to remain true to you.
+The pain is excruciating, knowing that you are being judged wrongly just because you have chosen to remain true to yourself.

 Funny enough, those who hold on tightly and long enough onto their originality, talent, and personalities, these are the people we read every day on magazines and blogs: The likes of Steve Jobs, Mark Zuckerberg, Warren Buffet, and so many other successful names.
 You see, what these great people of history have apart from strong devotion to their work is, they are totally themselves when they talk, when they make decisions and when they are getting things done.

 Somebody once said that “if you follow beaten paths you’ll always be second” and believe me that’s exactly what happens when you are always imitating people.
 Imitation has never produced a masterpiece, that’s why replicas are called fakes because they can never beat the original thing.